SamuelSwartzberg/flashcardifying_text_temp/inf.md

 It may be advisable to have one of the files loaded when something is a login shell load .bashrc, to ensure consistent behavior.
 When an interactive login shell exits, or a non-interactive login shell executes the exit builtin command, Bash reads and executes commands from the file ~/.bash_logout, if it exists.

+There are other files for environment variables that may be read at different times unrelated to the shell: .pam_environment

 ##### Shell lifecycle

 0. The shell may get its input from a file, a string, or the terminal, and splits it into lines.